execx is an ergonomic, fluent wrapper around Go’s `os/exec` package.

 // #string helloRun

-Run executes the command and returns the result and any error.
+Run executes the command and returns the result and any execution error.
+A non-zero exit code is represented in Result and does not itself produce an error.

 res, _ := execx.Command("go", "env", "GOOS").Run()